|Publisher: Character Ink

 Most students will be able to do much of their work independently, especially after they grasp the format and techniques of MC.
 Some of the levels will require more one-on-one instruction and explanation than others.
 Parents/teachers still need to be involved to varying degrees to help students as they work through the lessons, and especially in discussing and evaluating their assignments.

 Christian content permeates the curriculum, showing up in instructional material, exercises, and assignments.
 Recall that MC comes out of the Character Qualities Language Art Curriculum (CQLA).
 Because of this, many of the writing assignments also relate to character qualities as taught from a Christian perspective.
-For example, MC 6+ directs students to write a biographical report on a "Faithful Woman of God."
-A suggested list includes Amy Carmichael, Ruth Bell Graham, Lottie Moon, Henrietta Mears, Fanny Crosby, and similar Christian women.
 Clearly, this type of character-building content inspired the name Meaningful Composition.

-The Training for Triumph website has sample lessons (some complete and some partial) that you can check out before purchasing a course.
+The Character Ink website has sample lessons that you can check out before purchasing a course.

 MC books $32 each

 - Suitable for: small group or one-on-one teaching

 Audience: grades 2-12